daveku/diazarserver-debian10/README.md

 # Install docker and deploy container on Diazar server with Debian 10

-The script will uninstall any previously installed docker, install docker and run a container named "serverdz".
+The script will uninstall any previously installed docker, install docker and run a container named "diazarserver".

 This container uses the latest image [davidkudev/server-diazar](https://hub.docker.com/r/davidkudev/server-diazar) and will be deployed to the port 3306.
 The container shares the directory `/var/lib/mysql` with the host at `~/backupDB`.